covalenthq/refiner/README.md

 - Public reference to understand more about the functions of the various components can be found in the [Covalent Network Whitepaper](https://www.covalenthq.com/static/documents/Block%20Specimen%20Whitepaper%20V1.1.pdf).

-- Pulic reference to understand more about the block specimen producer and its role in the Covalent Network can be found in the [BSP whitepaper](https://www.covalenthq.com/static/documents/Block%20Specimen%20Whitepaper%20V1.2.pdf).
+- Public reference to understand more about the block specimen producer and its role in the Covalent Network can be found in the [BSP whitepaper](https://www.covalenthq.com/static/documents/Block%20Specimen%20Whitepaper%20V1.2.pdf).

 ## <span id="rudder _requirements">Requirements</span>